-Rugby player overcomes anorexia & alopecia to reach top
+Anorexia & alopecia can't hold back star

 - Fisher opens up about path to the top

-(CNN)For Heather Fisher, the remarks -- however unintentional and well meaning -- don't get any easier to bear.
+(CNN)For England star Heather Fisher, the remarks -- however unintentional and well meaning -- don't get any easier to bear.

 Often mistaken as a cancer sufferer, strangers will ask her how long she's been stricken with the disease.

-"Just last week, I was coming out of the women's toilets and this woman goes 'sorry, wrong toilets,'" says the 32-year-old England rugby player.
+"Just last week, I was coming out of the women's toilets and this woman goes 'sorry, wrong toilets,'" says the 32-year-old rugby player.

 "A year ago, I would have walked away in shame but this time I was like 'no, you're alright.'
 And I'll get 'sorry mate' a lot as though I'm a bloke, but it never gets any easier to take.
 I'm just a human being at the end of the day.